engrcollins/my-portfolio/src/posts/how-the-internet-works.md

 </p>

 <p>
 Let's borrow the highways analogy.
 We can picture the internet as the whole of road networks linking all locations together in the country.
-We can say these ranges from walkways and yard paths to multiple complex carriage motorways linking states or cities together.
+We can say these range from walkways and yard paths to multiple complex carriage motorways linking states or cities together.
 Here, the routers become the interchanges and roundabouts while the network gateways are more like the toll-gates.
 With these network of roads and pathways anyone can reach anywhere in the country once the destination address is provided.
 Similarly, a post mail delivery service will look at the zip code first, then the street, then the house number and eventually the intended recipient gets the sent mail.
 This is exactly what happens in the internet too.

 <center><img src="https://image.shutterstock.com/image-photo/network-transportation-concept-600w-1186635823.jpg" heigth="30%" width="90%" alt='road network'><br />The Network of Roads (image from: <a href='https://www.shutterstock.com/image-photo/network-transportation-concept-1186635823' target='_BLANK'>shutterstock.com</a>)</center>
 </p>